 Ray-Ban was acquired by the Luxottica Group c 1999, also now the owner of many of the world's most famous brands of sunglasses including Revo, Oakley, Oliver Peoples, Persol, Chanel, Versace, DKNY, and more.
 The Vintage Sunglasses Shop exclusively sells vintage Bausch & Lomb Ray-Ban styles and models produced c 1998 and earlier.
 The classic and eclectic frame styles produced during this period coupled with the most significant advances in B&L lens technology easily explain why these vintage Ray-Ban sunglasses styles have endured the test of time.

-You can see our entire selection of vintage B&L Ray-Ban sunglasses with complete descriptions or with thumbnail pictures all on a single page in our Ray-Ban sunglasses Photo Gallery or use our award winning website search below.
+You can see our entire selection of vintage B&L Ray-Ban sunglasses for sale in our Vintage Ray-Ban sunglasses Photo Gallery or use our award winning website search below.
 You can also find original B&L Ray-Ban accessories including display cases, pins, hats, croakies, and more.
 Thanks for visiting and shopping at the Vintage Sunglasses Shop, the world's largest vintage sunglasses store online since 1998.

 No Fakes, No Lies, No Reproductions, Save 10% Plus Free Shipping

 Get cool and eclectic vintage fashion style and quality in men's and women's sunglasses, and don't be fooled by fakes.
 See our entire inventory of vintage B&L Ray-Ban sunglasses all on one page in our Ray-Ban sunglasses photo gallery or with complete descriptions in our listing gallery.

 Tell your friends about us on Facebook or Twitter, then enter promo code 444971 at checkout to save 10% on your entire order plus always free shipping in the US and subsidized express shipping worldwide.

 We buy finer vintage designer sunglasses that meet our standards; learn how to sell your vintage sunglasses at good prices with no fees, hassles, or uncertainties.